Early High School Graduates

 However, students who decide to graduate at the end-of-fall term should be prepared to bear all expenses for tuition, fees, books and supplies “out of pocket.”
-Federal/state financial aid is not an option for spring entry unless the spring registration occurred after an official high school transcript with graduation date has been received by the College and all financial aid documentation has been completed and processed.
+Federal and/or state financial aid is not an option for spring entry unless the spring registration occurred after an official high school transcript with graduation date has been received by the college and all financial aid documentation has been completed and processed.

-A student may register for Spring/Summer classes after an official high school transcript showing an end-of-term graduation date has been received by the College OR the student is at least 18 years of age at the time of registration.
-Students 18 years of age who register for classes prior to high school graduation are considered “Special Credit” students and do not qualify for financial Aid.
+A student may register for Spring and/or Summer classes after an official high school transcript showing an end-of-term graduation date has been received by the college OR the student is at least 18 years of age at the time of registration.
+Students 18 years of age who register for classes prior to high school graduation are considered “Special Credit” students and do not qualify for financial aid.

-- Friday, December 20, 2019 for Catawba County Public Schools, Hickory City Schools, and Newton-Conover Public Schools
+- Friday, December 17, 2021 for Catawba County Public Schools, Hickory City Public Schools, Alexander County Public Schools & Newton Conover Public Schools

 Published End of Spring 2022 term: